 Ivy Bank is a digital banking division of Cambridge Savings Bank.
 Deposits at Ivy Bank and Cambridge Savings Bank are combined for the purpose of calculating FDIC insurance limits and are not separately insured.

-Ivy Bank/Cambridge Savings Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 2.35% (excellent) based on March 31, 2022 data.
-In the past year, the Bank increased its total non-brokered deposits by $247.24 million, an excellent annual growth rate of 5.85%.
+Ivy Bank/Cambridge Savings Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 2.35% (excellent) based on June 30, 2022 data.
+In the past year, the Bank increased its total non-brokered deposits by $121.75 million, an above average annual growth rate of 2.85%.
 Please refer to our financial overview of Ivy Bank/Cambridge Savings Bank (FDIC Certificate # 17870) for more details.

 Cambridge Savings Bank was established in 1834 and is one of the oldest and largest community banks in Massachusetts.
-With assets in excess of $5.3 billion, Cambridge Savings Bank is currently the eighth largest bank headquartered in Massachusetts and the 243rd largest bank in the country.
+With assets in excess of $5.6 billion, Cambridge Savings Bank is Massachusetts’ seventh largest bank and the 234th largest bank in the country.